BjornFJohansson/pydna/README.md

 ![](https://raw.githubusercontent.com/BjornFJohansson/pydna/master/scripts/pydna_gel.png)

-Look at an example notebook with a gel simulation [here](http://nbviewer.jupyter.org/github/BjornFJohansson/pydna/blob/release/scripts/gel_inline_ex.ipynb).

 Pydna can be very compact.
-The nine lines of Python below, simulates the construction of a recombinant plasmid.
+The eleven lines of Python below simulates the construction of a recombinant plasmid.
 DNA sequences are downloaded from Genbank by accession numbers that are guaranteed to be stable over time.

     from pydna.genbank import Genbank